-4. Journalists wishing to report on family cases need assistance with identifying what hearings are taking place, and when.
-They are often interested in observing and reporting on particular categories of cases: this could be

-- 5. It helps to provide a listing email address or contact details for a designated staff member within the relevant court, that either the media can use directly, or else the press office can use, to find out what type of cases are coming up over the next few weeks. - 6.
-From January 2024, all new cases will appear on the public lists alongside a code for that case.
-That code corresponds to a coded list of issues.
+- 4. Journalists wishing to report on family cases need assistance with identifying what hearings are taking place, and when.
+They are often interested in observing and reporting on particular categories of cases: this could be private law, public law, or something quite specific, for example a case involving a secure accommodation order. - 5.
+It helps to provide a listing email address or contact details for a designated staff member within the relevant court, that either the media can use directly, or else the press office can use, to find out what type of cases are coming up over the next few weeks. - 6.
+From January 2024, a coding system was trialled within public law so that the public list would contain a code depending on the issues in the case.
+That code corresponds to a coded list of issues, which reporters can access.
 A process has been agreed with HMCTS whereby the legal adviser at gatekeeping will select the issues that apply from the list of codes and will make an order that the public list display the codes.
 The codes to be used are as follows:

 Case category Case issues/allegations

 A - Hearing that reporters are not entitled to attend 1 - Alleged neglect

-B - Hearing that reporters are entitled to attend but it not within the pilot 2 - Alleged physical harm
+B - Hearing that reporters are entitled to attend but is not covered by the reporting provisions 2 - Alleged physical harm

-C - Reporting pilot case 3 - Alleged sexual harm
+C - A case that falls within the reporting provisions 3 - Alleged sexual harm

 4 - Alleged emotional harm

 5 - Alleged domestic abuse

 6 - Alleged FGM

 7 - Alleged trafficking

 8 - Deprivation of liberty/secure accommodation

 9 - Contact issues/prolonger period of no contact

 10 - Factitious or induced illness

 11- Schooling

 12 - Medical treatment

 13 - Relocation (in jurisdiction)

 14 - Relocation (out of jurisdiction)

-Additionally, in some DFJ areas the local authority will be identified on the public list.
-In those instances, the list will change, for example, from MA24C50001, Re A Child, to MA24C50001, Salford City Council v A Child (Cat A, Issues 4, 5).
+7. As a general rule, the local authority will also be identified on the public list.
+In those instances, the list will change, for example, from MA24C50001, Re A

+Child, to MA24C50001, Salford City Council v A Child (Cat A, Issues 4, 5).
+DFJs should agree arrangements for this with their local authorities.